aaron-bini-301/portland-301d4/class12_tue_REST/blog/README.md

 ## Technical Requirements and Grading Rubric
 - Make sure your code passes ESLint.
 - Place all code within the proper layer of MVC abstraction and encapsulation.
+- Use a URL that does not contain your GitHub username.
+Your request should use your GitHub token.
 - DO NOT publish your GitHub Token to any public repo.

 ## Pair Coding